Galician language: Orthography

 The current official Galician orthography is guided by the "Normas ortográficas e morfolóxicas do Idioma Galego" (NOMIGa), first introduced in 1982, by the Royal Galician Academy (RAG), based on a report by the Instituto da Lingua Galega (ILG).
-These norms were not accepted by some sectors desiring a norm closer to modern Portuguese (see reintegrationism).
 In July 2003, the Royal Galician Academy modified the language normative to admit and promote some archaic Galician-Portuguese forms conserved in modern Portuguese, merging the NOMIG and the main proposals of the moderate sectors of reintegrationism; the resulting orthography is used by the vast majority of media, cultural production and virtually all official matters including education.

-The reintegrationist movement opts for the use of writing systems that range from adapted to whole Portuguese orthography.